Lighthouses of the Dominican Republic

 - Date unknown (late 1960s (?); station established 1913).
 Active; focal plane 27 m (89 ft); white flash every

 6 s.
 21 m (69 ft) square steel skeletal tower with gallery.
-A photo is at right, and Trabas has a photo by Arno Siering, but a lack of shadows makes the tower hard to see in Google's satellite view.
+A photo is at right, and Trabas has a photo by Arno Siering, and Bing has an indistinct satellite view.
 La Romana, in the southeast corner of the republic,

 is well known for its beach resorts.
 The modern tower is the tallest of a series of skeletal towers installed at this location.
 Located on a prominent cape on

 the east side of the city of La Romana.
 Site open, tower closed.
 ARLHS

 - * San Pedro de Macoris (Punta Pescadero) (3?)

 - Date unknown (station established 1894).
 Inactive since 2013.
 Approx. 11 m (36 ft) square pyramidal concrete tower.
 NGA lists the lighthouse as having red and white horizontal bands, but it is all white in Nicanor Rosario's 2012 photo.
 Google has a satellite view.
 Forand found a 1904 listing for the original lighthouse, which was on the west side of the harbor entrance.
 The light on the east side was established in 1915 and had a height of 7.5 m (25 ft).
 Located on a promontory on the east side of the entrance to San Pedro de Macoris.
 Site open, tower closed.
 Admiralty J5450; NGA 14316.